 Look a how gorgeous cabbage leaves can be!
 Remember to pause while you cook.
 You’ll miss some of the beauty if you don’t.

-I’ve been making variation of it for years, and this one is my favorite.
+I’ve been making variations of it for years, and this one is my favorite.
 Steaming the salmon inside the cabbage leaves creates a super succulent texture, and the citrus vinaigrette seeps into every crevice.
 Delicious!

 - ⅓ cup fresh orange juice